VeroPolegre/RampUp_day02_invoice-media/README.md

 # RampUp Day02 Exercise: Invoice and Media

-In this exercise, the objective was to make a gym invoice that led to a multimedia section of kitten photos, videos and audio.
+In this exercise the objective was to make a gym invoice that led to a multimedia section of kitten photos, videos and audio.

 ### Languages used: